esp-rs/std-training/book/src/03_4_http_server.md

 ## Serving requests

-To connect to your board, you need to know its IP address.
-Running the skeleton will yield a line like the following at the end:
+To connect to your board with your browser, you need to know the board's IP address.

+✅ Run the skeleton code.
+The output should yield the board's IP address like this:

 ```console
 I (3862) esp_netif_handlers: sta ip: 192.168.178.54, mask: ...
 ```

-the `sta ip` is the "station", the WiFi term for an interface connected to an access point.
+The `sta ip` is the "station", the WiFi term for an interface connected to an access point.
 This is the address you'll put in your browser (or other http client like `curl`).

 > esp-idf tries to register the hostname `espressif` in your local network, so often `http://espressif/` instead of `http://<sta ip>/` will also work.
 >
 > You can change the hostname by setting `CONFIG_LWIP_LOCAL_HOSTNAME` in `sdkconfig.defaults`, e.g.: `CONFIG_LWIP_LOCAL_HOSTNAME="esp32c3"`

 Sending HTTP data to a client involves:
-- creating an `esp_idf_svc::http::server::EspHttpServer` using a default `esp_idf_svc::http::server::Configuration` - this will automatically cause it to listen on port 80
+- creating an an instance of `EspHttpServer`
 - looping in the main function so it doesn't terminate - termination would result in the server going out of scope and subsequently shutting down
-- setting a separate `handler` function for each requested path you want to serve content.
+- setting a separate request `handler` function for each requested path you want to serve content.
 Any unconfigured path will result in a `404` error.
 These handler functions are realized inline as Rust closures via:

 ```rust
 server.set_inline_handler(path, method, |request, response| {